ternersronalds/FerrumTube/readme.md

 Contributions are welcome!
 Please open issues or pull requests for suggestions and improvements.

 ## Disclaimer
-This tool is intended for personal and commercial use, but redistribution or sale of FerrumTube is not permitted.
+This tool is intended for personal and commercial use, but sale of FerrumTube is not permitted.
 Please respect YouTube's Terms of Service when downloading content.

+# how to run

+1. make sure you have rust installed and cargo installed
+2. clone the repository
+3. run `cargo run download <url>` to download a video